 priv-lvl as the attribute name.
 The attribute value must be a numeric string in the range 0 to 15, with 15 the most privileged level.

-sudo commands by default, and are limited to commands that can be run with standard Linux user permissions.
+sudo commands and are limited to commands that can be run with standard Linux user permissions.

 TACACS+ accounting is implemented with the